Amir5470/NovaIPtv/README.md

 ### Mission

 Our mission is to:
-- Provide a **seamless, user-friendly IPTV experience** that is accessible on both desktop and mobile browsers.
+- Provide a **seamless, user-friendly IPTV experience** that is accessible on Android devices.
 - Enhance content discovery with integrated **trailers** and **favorites** to reduce the time spent searching and increase time spent enjoying.
 - Bring **sports interactivity** to the forefront by embedding scores, updates, and reactions directly into the platform.
 - Empower users with **custom themes** to make the platform feel personal and unique to their style.